rajans-codes/cmu-syllable-counter/README.md

 A high-performance, production-ready JavaScript/TypeScript library for syllable counting and word hyphenation based on the CMU Pronouncing Dictionary with intelligent fallback algorithms.

-> **Inspiration**: This library was built because of [FreeSyllableCounter.com](https://freesyllablecounter.com/) - you can see the usage and functionality there.
-We wanted to provide a programmatic API for developers who need syllable counting capabilities in their applications.
+> **Powered by**: [FreeSyllableCounter.com](https://freesyllablecounter.com/) uses this `cmu-syllable-counter` package to power its syllable counting functionality.
+You can see the package in action by visiting their website!

 ## 🚀 Features